AdrienPlacais/Simulia_Multipactor_lib/README.md

 ```
 Warning: in the latter case, all your packages must be installed from the `conda-forge` source, which is not the default.
 You may also want to `conda install -c conda-forge spyder` to have an IDE.
+And `conda install -c conda-forge jupyter` to run `.ipynb` examples.

 Remember to run `conda activate vedo_env` to activate this environment.
 More information: https://www.youtube.com/watch?v=Ul79ihg41Rs